We all know the Google PageSpeed Insights speed test. However, getting a grade of 100 in this Google speed test is not an easy task.

-Applying AMP will allow us to increase the Google Page Insights note especially on mobile devices.
-Although it is a technology that must be developed with great care, since it could completely unconfigure any web page.
+Applying AMP will allow you to increase the Google Page Insights score on mobile devices.
+Although it is a technology that must be developed very carefully because it could completely deconfigure any web page.

 We are experts in AMP technology.
 In fact, our entire website is valid AMP:

-And here we also show the proof of the note obtained in the mobile version,since most people always forget to show this note as it is much lower than the note of the desktop version:
+We also show you the proof of the note obtained in the mobile version, since most people always forget to show this note because it is much lower than the note of the desktop version:

 Surely you have put a lot of effort (in time and resources) to develop your website.
 So, you want it to be as perfect as possible.
 And having a high speed is an important factor.

-As we have seen, every image, element, etc… needs to be taken into account when getting a good grade.
-This is why it is important to have expert developers when developing your website.
+As we have seen, each image and element must be taken into account when obtaining a good grade.
+Therefore, it is important to have expert developers when developing your website.

 Reaching a 100 note on the Google PageSpeed Insights speed test can give you the push your website needs to succeed.